Introduction and Background

 So do we have the database bid 2 or 3 of a 7-card major in an 11-HCP hand after 1-P-P?
 Frankly, I don't know.

 This illustrates the difficulties in trying to translate bridge literature on bidding, even by the very best writers in the business, into a database structure.
-A situation like this normally requires two entries in BidBase, one for a 2-bid and one for a 3-bid, with each bid given a 0.5 in the Percent field unless and until better information is found.
+A situation like this normally requires two entries in BidBase, one for a 2-bid and one for a 3-bid, with each bid given 50(%) in the Percent field unless until better information is found.

 Other Bidding Databases: